Syrph/BCB-at-ICL/index.md

 ---

-On this site you can find the practical resources for the BCB undergraduate course.
-All the files you need to use the course are available on Blackboard.
+On this site you can find the practical resources for the Biodiversity and Conservation Biology undergraduate course, at Imperial College London.
+All the data required for each practical are available on Blackboard.